Sharing is caring!

 If you love salmon (like me!), my homemade Baked Salmon Summer Rolls always disappear faster than they’re made.
 I’ve been making this a couple of times a week now because it’s THAT GOOD!

-If you're craving chicken, my Grilled Lemongrass Chicken Vermicelli Bowl is so refreshing and filling.
-Plus, it's fun to put together in big groups when everyone can build their own bowls!
+If you’re craving chicken, my Vietnamese Lemongrass Chicken recipe is SO easy & creates super juicy and flavorful chicken!
+Eat it as a rice plate or toss together a Grilled Lemongrass Chicken Vermicelli Bowl that’s so refreshing and filling..
+Plus, it’s fun to put together in big groups when everyone can build their own bowls!

 Ingredients for Vietnamese Salad Rolls